roytang/blog/content/post/2008/05/creating-a-wordpress-template-part-2.md

   1. I moved the blog title and blog name into the header image.
 For this I had to darken the image a bit using the Gimp so that the white text isn't difficult to read against the header image.
   2. Changed the layout to use CSS and divs instead of the previous table-based layout.
-I solved the "columns with equal heights&#8221; problem using a hack I found from several websites.</p>
+I solved the "columns with equal heights" problem using a hack I found from several websites.</p>
       * Basically: for each column you add a large amount of padding to the bottom of each column, then apply a negative margin so that the padding isn't actually visible on-screen.
 This will create a scrollbar in the containing div though, so you need to hide the overflow.
 Sample CSS for this is:</p> <div class='hl_wrap'>
           <table class="sourcetable">
             <tr>